citizenlee/vnat_glib/gRNA_selection/README.md

 FIG|691.12.PEG.4;rc;32;966;0.03313;CGCCATCACTGAGTGTTTTC
 ```

-The resulting gRNA sequences should be checked for duplications, which can easily be done by extracting sequences with awk, sort, and uniq.
+Resulting gRNA sequences should be checked for duplications, which can easily be done by extracting sequences with awk, sort, and uniq.

+The gRNA library sequences are in 'CDSrc_guides.cleaned.csv'.
+The distribution of these guides along the ORF are visualized in the Jupyter notebook, 'visualize_gRNA_distribution.ipynb".